-Variability in Power Services net revenue, largely a product of uncertainty in both Federal hydro generation and market prices, is substantial.
-BPA also considers uncertainty in (1) customer load; (2) CGS output; (3) wind generation; (4) system augmentation costs; (5) Power Services transmission and ancillary services expenses; and (6) Northwest Power Act Section 4(h)(10)(C) credits.
+Variability in Power Services net revenue, largely a product of uncertainty in both federal hydro generation and market prices, is substantial.
+BPA also considers uncertainty in a) customer load; b) CGS output; c) wind generation; d) system augmentation costs; e) Power Services transmission and ancillary services expenses; and f) Northwest Power Act Section 4(h)(10)(C) credits.
 The effects of these risk factors on Power Services net revenue are quantified in this Study.

 Power Services also faces risks not directly related to the operation of the power system.
 These non-operating risks are modeled in P-NORM.
 These risks include the potential for CGS, Corps of Engineers (Corps), and U.S. Bureau of Reclamation (Reclamation) operations and maintenance (O&M) spending to differ from their forecasts.
 P-NORM also accounts for variability in interest rate expense.
-P-NORM models variability in net revenues, including uncertainty in the length of the CGS refueling outages in FY 2021 and FY 2023.